 Creating a list of the best places in a country is always bound to raise some debate when you are making the list in a specific order.
 Being in the tourism industry for several years and visiting every corner of the country many times, this is what I think is the best place to visit in Bangladesh.
 Let me know in the comments if you agree or disagree with me, and have any suggestions for improvement of the list.

-Deer in Sundarbans. ©Photo Credit: Raw Hasan
+Axis Deer at a wildlife sanctuary in Sundarbans. © Photo Credit: Raw Hasan.

 1. Sundarbans Mangrove Forest

 Sundarbans is the largest mangrove forest on earth and a UNESCO world heritage site.
 Sundarbans is located in between two neighboring countries – Bangladesh and India.
 The majority of the forest is located in Bangladesh.
 It is home to the last remaining Bengal tigers in the world and much other wildlife.
-The environment of Sundarbans is tranquilizing and visiting this forest could be a once in a lifetime experience.
+The environment of Sundarbans is tranquilizing and visiting this forest could be a once-in-a-lifetime experience.
 That is why Sundarbans come as number one on our list of the best places to visit in Bangladesh.

-A tribal family at Chittagong Hill-Tracts area. ©Photo Credit: Jean-Christophe Huet
+A tribal family at Chittagong Hill-Tracts area. © Photo Credit: Jean-Christophe Huet.

 2. Chittagong Hill-Tracts

 Chittagong Hill-Tracts area is a naturally beautiful place full of beautiful hills.
 It is home to many tribal groups of Bangladesh.
 This is the best place in Bangladesh for adventure travel.
 You can trek deep inside the hills for many days here if you can manage permission from the local authority.
 Also, you can meet different tribal groups in this region and see their lifestyle.
-The most beautiful river in Bangladesh called Sangu river is located in this area.
-A boat ride in Sangu during monsoon could be a great experience.
+The most beautiful river in Bangladesh called the Sangu river is located in this area.
+A boat ride in Sangu during the monsoon could be a great experience.
 Chittagong hill-tracts comes as number two on our list of the best places to visit in Bangladesh.

 Check out our Chittagong and Cox’s Bazar tour packages to visit Chittagong Hill-Tracts area.

-Tea plantations of Srimangal. ©Photo Credit: Raw Hasan
+Tea plantations of Srimangal. © Photo Credit: Raw Hasan.

 Srimangal is the tea capital of Bangladesh, located in the north-eastern part of the country.
 You’ll find lush green tea gardens anywhere you go here.
 This is one of the few places in the country where if you look around, you may not find any other people anywhere except you.
 A really nice and calm place.
 Cycling through the trails inside the tea plantations here could be one of the best things you can do in Bangladesh.
 Also worth visiting is the Lawachhara National Park, and trek to Hamham waterfalls.
 You can easily spend a few days here with nature.
 Srimangal comes as number three on our list of the best places to visit in Bangladesh.